 As shown below:

-By default, the video of the first anchor (you can also specify an anchor) who enters the room is scaled to fill the screen.
-When other anchors enter the room, their videos appear smaller and are superimposed over the large video from left to right starting from the bottom of the canvas according to their room entry sequence.
-If the total number of videos is 17 or less, there will be four windows in each row (4 × 4); if it is greater than 17, there will be five windows in each row (5 × 5).
+By default, the video of the first anchor in the room (you can also specify an anchor) is scaled to fill the screen.
+When other anchors enter the room, their videos appear smaller and float over the large video from left to right starting from the bottom of the canvas.
+If the total number of videos is 17 or less, there will be four windows in each row (4 x 4); if it is greater than 17, there will be five windows in each row (5 x 5).
 Up to 25 videos can be displayed.
 A user who publishes only audio will still be displayed in one window.

 As shown below: